Ronald F. Prater

-Lieutenant Ron Prater was part of a small "Space Warfare Analysis" team for Project Orion.
+Ron Prater was part of a small "Space Warfare Analysis" team for Project Orion.

-Ron Prater was born on 11 October 1934 in Illinois, Chicago.
+Ron Prater was born on 11 October 1934 in Chicago, Illinois.
 He lived with his parents until graduation from college in 1956.
 He married his wife, Ellen, in August 1956.
 His interests included stamp collecting, tennis, bowling, photography and reading.
-In reference to his working life, his resume specifically mentioned focusing on the U.S. space program—including such projects as military application studies and advanced space hardware research.
+In reference to his working life, his resumé specifically mentioned focusing on the U.S. space program, including such projects as military application studies and advanced space hardware research.

 Education

-He received his high school education at Lyons Township high school, La Grange, Illinois and graduated in June 1952.
+He received his high school education at Lyons Township high school, La Grange, Illinois, and graduated in June 1952.
 He stood in the top 10% of his class.
-He attended Grinnel College, Grinnel, Iowa and graduated in June 1956 with a B.A. degree.
+He attended Grinnel College, Grinnel, Iowa, and graduated in June 1956 with a B.A. degree.
 His major subject was physics and his minor was in economics.
-On the basis of his high school record and college entrance board examination scores, he was awarded a prize scholarship in Physics by Grinnell upon his entrance in the fall of 1952.
+On the basis of his high school record and college entrance board examination scores, he was awarded a prize scholarship in physics by Grinnell upon his entrance in the fall of 1952.

 He participated in AFROTC during his four years of college and was commissioned a second lieutenant, USAF, on graduation.
 After receiving his undergraduate degree, he was chosen to participate in the Hughes Aircraft company's "Cooperative Fellowship Program for the Master of Science Degree," under which he worked part time as a member of the Hughes technical staff and attended graduate school of California at Los Angeles on a part-time basis.
 On 12 June 1958 he graduated from UCLA, with a Master of Science in Applied Physics.

 Career

 Prior to completion of his undergraduate work, his experience was limited to that gained in part-time employment as a salesman and bookkeeper during the summer.
 On employment by Hughes Aircraft Company, he participated in their "Airborne Systems Laboratories Rotation Training Program" for about eighteen months.
 During this time he had four separate assignments in various branches including work on radar transmitters, airborne digital computer programming, technical writing and systems engineers.
 After completing the rotation program, he continued his last assignment for an additional six months until called to active duty with the USAF.
 This assignment in "systems engineering" was concerned with the integration of the F-106 fire control system and the weapons used by that aircraft.
-Involved was the analysis of aircraft-missile compatibility requirements, writing of test procedures, design of electronic test equipment, and general liaison to insure overall weapon system compatibility.
+Prater was involved with the analysis of aircraft-missile compatibility requirements, writing of test procedures, design of electronic test equipment, and general liaison to insure overall weapon system compatibility.